 \item \textbf{Motivation and consequences.} In the cited works, the objective is primarily Fredholm and index-theoretic, and to that end it suffices that the “lifted” complex $(\fbD_{\bullet})$ merely differs from $(\bD_{\bullet})$ by compact terms.
 Thus, compactness of $\bD_{\alpha+1}\bD_{\alpha}$ together with exactness of the order-reduced symbols are essentially the only requirements.
 In contrast, our aim, as premised in \secref{sec:opening} and \secref{sec:Hodge_intro}, is to obtain explicit cohomological formulations for boundary-value problems.
 For \thmref{thm:NNintro}--\thmref{thm:DDintro} to hold, the symbiotic relationships summarized by the diagram \eqref{eq:elliptic_pre_complex_diagram} must be satisfied, and the lifted complex must differ from the original not merely by lower-order terms but specifically by operators of order and class zero (cf. the discussion in \secref{sec:main_results_intro}).

-\item \textbf{Hodge decompositions.} The Hodge decompositions produced by elliptic pre-complexes, namely \eqref{eq:Hodgelikesmooth} and \eqref{eq:HodgelikesmoothD}, differ in several respects from those obtained for elliptic quasicomplexes \eqref{eq:Hodge_theory_quasi}: \begin{itemize} \item They hold in the Fréchet topology, with continuous extensions of the direct summands to arbitrary Sobolev regularity. \item They are $L^{2}$-orthogonal (and remain so at the Sobolev and smooth levels), yielding a canonical description of the complement of $\scrR(\fbD_{\alpha})$ in terms of the range of the adapted adjoint and the cohomology groups. \item The explicit expressions for the cohomology groups are independent of the lifting terms and coincide with the kernels of the original overdetermined boundary-value problems associated with the elliptic pre-complex.
+\item \textbf{Hodge decompositions.} The Hodge decompositions produced by elliptic pre-complexes, namely \eqref{eq:Hodgelikesmooth} and \eqref{eq:HodgelikesmoothD}, differ in several respects from those obtained for elliptic quasicomplexes \eqref{eq:Hodge_theory_quasi}: \begin{itemize} \item They hold in the Fréchet topology, with continuous extensions of the direct summands to arbitrary Sobolev regularity. \item They are $L^{2}$-orthogonal (and remain so at the Sobolev and smooth levels), yielding a canonical description of the complement of $\scrR(\fbD_{\alpha})$ in terms of the range of the adapted adjoint and the cohomology groups. \item The explicit expressions for the cohomology groups coincide with the kernels of the original overdetermined boundary-value problems directly related to the operators in the original elliptic pre-complex.
 In elliptic quasi-complexes, only the index is independent of the lifting terms. \item The decompositions do not depend on any auxiliary choice of order-reducing operators. \end{itemize} By contrast, the decompositions in \eqref{eq:Hodge_theory_quasi} depend on the chosen order-reducing operators, are not continuous across different Sobolev exponents, and the parametrix $\tbP_{\alpha}$ varies with both the Sobolev scale and the choice of order reduction.
 For example, in \eqref{eq:L2_quasicomplex}, even if $\bD_{\alpha}$ has zero class, one generally has

 As the index is invariant under compact perturbations, from a Fredholm and index-theoretic perspective this dependence is inconsequential; however, to establish \thmref{thm:cohomology}--\thmref{thm:cohomologyD}, it is essential that \thmref{thm:hodge_like_corrected_complex} and \thmref{thm:hodge_like_corrected_complexD} hold in full. \end{itemize}